RAF jets downed attack drones in Iranian assault on Israel, Sunak confirms

 The PM is joining other G7 leaders for urgent talks this afternoon amid fears of further escalation in the event of a possible Israeli counter-strike.

+Foreign Secretary Lord David Cameron said he had “formally condemned” the attack and made clear Tehran must “stop these reckless attacks” in a call with his Iranian counterpart, Hossein Amir-Abdollahian, on Sunday.

-Israel said Iran launched 170 drones, more than 30 cruise missiles and at least 120 ballistic missiles in an attack that set off air raid sirens across the country.
+Israel said Iran launched 170 drones, more than 30 cruise missiles and at least 120 ballistic missiles in an assault that set off air raid sirens across the country.

 By Sunday morning, Tehran said the attack was over and Israel reopened its air space.